necx512/bluetooth_keyboad_mouse/README.md

 hciconfig hci0 up
 `

+If you get the error "Can't init device hci0: Operation not possible due to RF-kill (132)":
+1. rfkill list
+2. sudo rfkill unblock bluetooth

 # Lancement
-With bluetoothctl, make sure that there is no device. if there is, remove it by command `remove`
+With bluetoothctl and the command 'paired-devices', make sure that there is no device. if there is, remove it by command `remove`

 ```
 sudo hciconfig hci0 up # because 'systemctl stop bluetooth' a arreter l'interface